 Income diversification

 You don’t only depend on your investments to get by.
-You probably have a job, and if not, you will probably have one at some point in the future.
+You probably have a job, and if not, you probably will have one at some point in the future.

 If you work in the United States, your salary moves up and down for many of the same reasons that the US stock market moves up and down (and similarly if you live and work in any other country).
 If a big recession hits, the US stock market could lose most of its value and you could lose your job.
-You can think of your job as a major human-capital investment into the United States, and you should take that into consideration when you’re deciding how to allocate your monetary investments4.
+You can think of your job as a major human-capital investment into the United States, and you should take that into consideration when you’re deciding how to allocate your monetary investments.4

 Most people below the age of maybe 40-50 will deposit a lot more money into their savings throughout their career than they have right now–most of their money will come in the future.
 The book Lifecycle Investing uses this fact to argue that young people should leverage their investments.
 You could make a similar argument that young people should leverage their international investments in particular.
 I won’t go into the specifics of this argument, but Lifecycle Investing discusses similar topics, so it’s a good read if you want to think more about this.